NINAnor/ecRxiv/README.md

 10. The publicly available documentation is now subject to voluntary review, for which there are separate guidelines.
 11. The PR authors can revise their documentation as many time as needed, and in response to review by peers.
 Major revisions may result in the creation of a new version number for the original indicator.

+### What if I have questions or suggestions?
+There is a [Q&A](https://github.com/NINAnor/ecRxiv/discussions/categories/q-a) where you can ask questions if you get stuck.
+If you already know there is a bug, or you have suggestsion for improving ecRxiv, you may raise an [issue](https://github.com/NINAnor/ecRxiv/issues).
+We are grateful for any contributions, feedback and questions.

+### How to review an indicator
+Indicator reviews are handles through GitHub Issues.
+Got to the [issues tab](https://github.com/NINAnor/ecRxiv/issues) and select *New Issue*.
+If you are adding a complete review, similar to peer reviewing a scientific article, use the *Indicator review - checklist* template.
+If you just want to add a comment and a more simple review, use the *Indicator feedback* template.

+### How to review a PR and update the shiny app (for admins)
+This is for ecRxiv administrators who first come incontact with a new PR.
+Open a new issue on GitHub and chose the *PR review - checklist* template.
+Follow the instructions there.